 Home » Our Departments » Wabanaki Public Health » Community Healing

 Culture and language are key protective factors in reducing high-risk behaviors in youth and adults.
-The work of the Culture, Connection & Support division facilitates cultural programs and activities to promote and support education.
+The work of the Community Healing division facilitates cultural programs and activities to promote and support education.
 We aim to strengthen cultural identity and promote a positive connection to our community and culture in order to improve mental health, reduce suicide and substance use disorder, and prevent intentional and unintentional injury.

 We develop programs that bring together elders, mentors and youth to practice and share cultural teachings and language.
 Doing ceremony on a consistent basis increases language competence and cultural knowledge in all of our community members.
 Click here to learn more about our cultural activities and programs.